Industrial Engineering & Manufacturing Glossary

 #

-A workplace organization method that creates clean, orderly environments where abnormalities are immediately visible.
-The foundation of lean and visual management.
-Full guide →
+A five-step workplace organization method that creates clean, orderly environments where abnormalities are immediately visible.

 Lean